shin10kudev/weekend-code-challenge/03-problem-3/README.md

 ];
 ```

-The goal of this exercise is to convert your data into an array of objects where the `id` key for each object maps to the keys of the original object.
+As you can see, the goal of this exercise is to convert your data into an array of objects where the `id` for each object in the new array maps to the keys of the original object.

 ## Notes

-- As the original data is an object, all keys will be unique.
+- As the original data is an object, all keys will be unique, so you don't have to worry about duplicate entries.
-- The data could be incredibly long or short, so be mindful, as always, of time complexity.
+- The data could be incredibly long or short so, as always, be mindful of time complexity.

 ## Tips

-- There are many different ways you can solve this problem, and it is useful to explore each
+- There are various ways to solve this problem, and it is useful to explore each.
-- Try to consider a multitude of solutions, get them working and then think about what you like about each answer
+- Try to think of a multitude of solutions, get each working -- and then consider the strengths and weaknesses of each.
-- After you have your answer, think about how you can clean it up.
+- After you have your final answer, think about how you can clean it up.
 That is, how can you make the code more readable while also being concise?